 More people are becoming aware of the benefits of medicinal marijuana and are seeking out the natural medicine from their doctors.
 Helping these patients are a company known as Cannabis Doctors Australia (CDA), who guide individuals on how to access medicinally prescribed cannabis across Australasia.

-CDA clinics are a doctor-led company which sees patients through it's own clinical network, while also conducting remote consultations throughout Australia using the Telehealth rural healthcare platform.
+CDA are a doctor-led company which sees patients through it's own clinical network, while also conducting remote consultations throughout Australia using the Telehealth rural healthcare platform.
 Since launching in 2018, CDA have successfully processed over 1,700 patient approvals, as well as 2,000 medical cannabis prescriptions for more than 1,100 patients.

-CDA clinics falls under the umbrella company of CDA Health, which also includes Burleigh Heads Cannabis—an importer and wholesaler of medicinal cannabis—and Healthy not High, a company which specialises in hemp-based healthfoods.
+CDA falls under the umbrella company of CDA Health, which also includes Burleigh Heads Cannabis—an importer and wholesaler of medicinal cannabis—and Healthy not High, a company which specialises in hemp-based healthfoods.

 Most recently, the company ran Australia's very first equity crowdfunding campaign for a medicinal cannabis company, giving everyday Australians the chance to own a piece of CDA.
 The campaign was a fundraising effort intended to bankroll the expansion of CDA's operations, in order to up manufacturing capabilities and lower costs for patients.